microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 * Is it possible to write NVRAM variables without use of Apple updaters/bless/... ?

 * Can we do funny things with that: ```[!]
 WARNING: Software has write access to GBe region in SPI flash``` (chipsec)

+# FLOCKN PRx BRWA BMWAG BLE BIOSWE SMM_BWP .....
+* What is the function of these?

+* Which protections MUST be removed to write the SPI flash?

+* Are those different level protections, and if so, what levels do they refer to?
+Which levels do exist in the first place?

+# chipsec MBP101.00F6.B00
+* What are the security implications of the multiple chipsec problems?